 The cupbearer moved back into the palace.
 Started working.
 Life became comfortable.
 He did nothing horribly wrong – he just forgot.

 I have people in my past whom I have forgotten.
 No big fight.
 No problem relationally.
 We just moved on.
 Circumstances changed and our lives didn’t intersect as easily as before.
 Some of those friends walked with me through my dark times.
-Some where just casual friends who happened to be in my life for a short bit.
+Some were just casual friends who happened to be in my life for a short bit.

 Time to remember a few of those guys.
 Send them an email or make a call.
 I don’t want be like these Muppet chickens taking Cee Lo Green’s advice and happily (or ignorantly) singing “Forget you!”